Kartaverse/CesiumLink/docs/README.md

 - The Kartaverse 6 launch is planned for [Dec 24, 2024](https://days.to/christmas-eve/2024/12/24)
-- CesiumLink (WIP) is being created in West Dover, Nova Scotia, Canada 🇨🇦
+- Made in West Dover, Nova Scotia, Canada 🇨🇦

 # Overview